 Bad posture, whether standing or sitting, can create a lot of discomfort if not corrected.
-Rounded shoulders or a forward head posture may seem to be the easiest on the body, but since we are constantly working against gravity, it will weaken the supporting muscles of the body over time.
-(12)
+Rounded shoulders or a forward head posture may seem to be the easiest on the body, but since we are constantly working against gravity, it weakens the supporting muscles of the body over time.

 1. May Reduce Low Back Pain

-A published in the Journal of American Osteopathic Association identified the psoas as an important muscle linked to our core muscle development.
-The psoas had been initially overlooked as a solution for back pain that a 48-year-old man had been experiencing.
-(7) He received osteopathic manipulative treatment, defined as hands-on care by a trained physician.
+A study published in the Journal of American Osteopathic Association identified the psoas as an important muscle linked to our core muscle development.
+The psoas was initially overlooked as a solution for back pain that a 48-year-old man was experiencing.
+According to the researchers:

 The psoas is actually the muscle that allows you to run.
-Each knee lift causes a contraction of this rope-like muscle and each time the leg swings back to its original position, the psoas will lengthen.
-Runner’s World reports that a runner will contract and lengthen the psoas more than 5,000 times during an hour long run.
+Each knee lift causes a contraction of this rope-like muscle, and each time the leg swings back to its original position, the psoas lengthens.

 3. Provides a More Pain-Free Pregnancy

 Pregnancy creates a lot of changes in the body, one of which is the shift in your center of gravity.
 It shifts forward as the baby develops, causing the pelvis to move toward the front of the body.
 This may cause the muscles in the lower back region to tighten and the hamstrings and glutes to stretch out and weaken.

 Additionally, the ligaments attached to the uterus can come under a lot of stress, causing pain in the abdomen and lower back.
 The psoas and surrounding muscles take on much of the stress, which can cause discomfort due to tightness and imbalances.